What to Do If You’re Struggling to Get Fair VA Disability Benefits

 - Completing all the necessary paperwork for a disability claim

 - Protect you from suffering further health problems: The VA claims process can cause significant stress and strain.
 If you handle every aspect of your claim on your own, then your health may suffer because of it.
-Your attorney will take most claim-related responsibilities off your hands, protecting your health in the process.
+Your advocate will take most claim-related responsibilities off your hands, protecting your health in the process.

 Asking for help is not always easy, but it may be the right choice for you.